7mind/blog/lightweight-reflection.md

   ) extends AppliedNamedReference
 ```

-And now we may define a type lambda:
+Now a type lambda may be defined:

 ```scala
 case class Lambda(